Rahul-Raviprasad/Biomarkers/README.md

 # Biomarkers
 Health and Biomarker: Dashboard and protocol

+## Disclaimer:

+This Repository is not a substitute for professional medical advice.
+This is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency/issue, talk to your doctor.
+Always seek the advice of your doctor before starting or changing treatment.

 ## What Are Biomarkers
 Biomarkers are characteristics of the body that you can measure.
 Example your blood pressure is actually a biomarker.